janjiralakirankumar/DevOpsEssentials/README.md

 ```
 terraform apply -auto-approve
 ```
-#### After the terraform code is executed, check the host's inventory file and ensure the below output.
+#### Once the terraform code is executed, check the host's `inventory file` and ensure the below output.
 ```
 cat /etc/ansible/hosts
 ```
-It will show IP addresses of the Jenkins server and docker server as an example shown below.
+It will show IP addresses of the `Jenkins server` and `docker server` as an example shown below.

-* [jenkins-server] 44.202.164.153
+* [jenkins-server]
+  44.202.164.153

-* [docker-server] 34.203.249.54
+* [docker-server]
+  34.203.249.54

 **(Optional Step):** When you stop and start the EC2 Instances Public IP Changes.
 In that case, To update Jenkins & Docker Public IP addresses use the below command
 ```